qitta/libhugin/docs/developer_api/api.rst

 Developing a output converter plugin
 ####################################

-All output converter plugins have to inherit from :class:`IOutputConverter` and im implement the following method:
+All output converter plugins have to inherit from :class:`IConverter` and im implement the following method:

-.. automethod:: hugin.harvest.provider.IOutputConverter.convert
+.. automethod:: hugin.harvest.provider.IConverter.convert